Stephan T.A.M. Mols

 NOTES

 [1] This contribution is a modified and updated version of a lecture given at the Dutch Institute in Rome on November 27, 2000, on the occasion of my return to the University of Nijmegen after a two and a half year post as scientific assistant for archaeological studies.
-A much abbreviated version appeared in the catalog of the exhibition held in Geneva 'Ostia.
+A much abbreviated version appeared in the catalogue of the exhibition held in Geneva 'Ostia.
 Port and porte de la Rome antique' (ed.
 Jean-Paul Descoeudres, Genève 2001, 325-333).
 For the authorization to conduct research on Ostia's paintings I thank the Archaeological Superintendency of Ostia, and in particular the Superintendent, Dr. Anna-Gallina Zevi, and Dr. Jane Sheppard.
 Several colleagues made important contributions through observations, notes and in conversations on the subject.
 For this I especially thank: Marie-Christine van Binnebeke, Janet DeLaine, Stella Falzone, Nathalie de Haan, Michael Heinzelmann, Willian Loerts, Eric Moormann, Willem Peters and Norbert Zimmermann.

 [2] On the subject of whitewashing, see one of the first reviews of Ostian painting: Calza 1920-1921, 376; also Mols 1999, especially 251-254 and 368.